rgbguy/Azgar/README.md

 How to play?
 ------------------

 Use A S W D keys to move the snake.
+Use P to pause/unpause the game.
 Eat the blocks to grow the snake.
 Avoid touching the borders and eating yourself, and try not to die!